-These totally vegan seitan sausage patties are made with hearty lentils, protein-packed seitan, and flavorful spices.
+These vegan breakfast sausage is made with hearty lentils, protein-packed seitan, and flavorful spices.
 The perfect savory accompaniment to your vegan breakfast!

-Here’s a recipe that has been in the works for quite some time now.
-Seitan sausage took me multiple attempts, which began, sadly, on a day that I invited some friends over for brunch and promised them some amazing homemade vegan sausage.
+Here's a recipe that has been in the works for quite some time now.
+Vegan breakfast sausage took me multiple attempts, which began, sadly, on a day that I invited some friends over for brunch and promised them some amazing homemade vegan sausage.

 This happens every now and then.
 When you promise to feed someone some experimental recipe that you're working on for a food blog, you quickly learn that backup plans are essential.

 On the brunch occasion in question I tried making a breakfast style sausage out of lentils and seitan, but the result was incredibly dry and gritty.
 Luckily, my husband make his famous deep dish pancake that day, so a good brunch was had by all.
 And to be real, there's not much room for sausage when you've dining on a massive eight-serving pancake.

 Anyhow, I kept at it with the vegan breakfast sausage recipe.
 I was pretty determined.